pywr/pywr/docs/install/from_binary.md

 ## Installing with Anaconda
 A binary distribution of Pywr is provided for Python 3.7+ (64-bit) on Windows, Linux and OS X for the [Anaconda Python distribution](https://www.continuum.io/downloads).
 You will need to install and configure Anaconda before proceeding.
-Please read [getting started section](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) available on the official Conda website.
+Please read the [getting started section](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) available on the official Conda website.